caring for your antique quilt

 • Grandmother's Secret Stain Removal (on Amazon and some large department stores).

 • After cleaning, you can squeeze lemon juice and rub it in with coarse salt, then dry in the sun.
 This can sometimes help lighten stains, especially on white fabrics.
+(Be aware that lemon juice can discolor certain colors so proceed with caution.)

 • Lie a sheet on the grass, then lie the quilt on the sheet.
 Grass and sun can be miracle workers in their ability to lighten stains.